echronos/echronos/docs/ppce500_kochab_readme.md

 System Description File
 ------------------------

-The system description file (or simply PRX file) is used to specify the system or in the case of the configuration only mode configure the RTOS related modules of the system.
+The system description file (or simply PRX file) is used to specify the modules of the system.
+Note that when `prj` is used in configuration-only mode, this file specifies only RTOS-related modules.

 Currently the system description is specified in XML, however additional formats are being considered and feedback is welcomed.